Druids United F.C.

-Druids United F.C. were a football club based in village of Cefn Mawr, Wrexham Wales.
-The club was formed in August 1927 as after the amalgamation between Druids F.C. and Acrefair United F.C..
+Druids United F.C. were a football club based in the village of Cefn Mawr, Wrexham Wales.
+The club was formed in August 1927 after the amalgamation between Druids F.C. and Acrefair United F.C..

 The club played at two previous grounds before redeveloping a site in the heart of Cefn Mawr, known as Plaskynaston Lane, where football is still being played by the successor club Cefn Druids A.F.C.

 (This is incorrect as the ground is now a Tesco.
 Cefn Druids play at The Rock in Cefn Mawr).